PPMC-lab/llps-datasets/README.txt

 	File name: dataset_llps_29_01_24.tsv
 	Description: main dataset file with all proteins classified into driver, clients or negative.

-	File name: disordered_elements.json
+	File name: sequential_elements.json
 	Description: json dictionary with all disordered sequences for each protein.

-	File name: generate_datasets.py
+	File name: ./scripts/python_scripts
-	Description: Python script to automatically generate protein datsets.
+	Description: Python scripts to automatically generate protein datsets, generate tsv/json files and physicochemical analysis.

 3. Relationship between files:
-The json file collects subsequences of the annotated proteins from the main csv file.
-The python script is the code to generate independent datasets later gathered in the csv.
+The json file collects subsequences of the annotated proteins from the main tsv file.
+The python scripts are code to generate independent files.

 4. File format: